 - paid employment – not medical/clinical

 For the experience name choose a name for the experience or the title you held.
 If this experience has no explicit name choose a name that you feel best describes the experience.

-The Pre-Med Committee would like to see the experience descriptions in chronological order as much as possible.
+You may enter them in the order that you wish.
+They will be automatically arranged for the Pre-Med Committee in chronological order.
 On the AMCAS application the entries will be shown in the order they are entered by the applicant, but will be sorted by each medical school’s preference during application review.

 For each experience description, you should describe the nature of the organization or experience, what you did or accomplished, and if applicable, what you learned.
 It is important to describe your experiences clearly and positively.
 Try to use active verbs to describe your activities.
 Use numbers and figures to back up your descriptions when possible.
 Whenever possible, focus on achievements or special responsibilities.
 Use this space to describe the most meaningful experiences you have had.
 Quality is more important than quantity so do not worry if you have fewer than 15 experiences.

 - Some experience types (presentations, posters, etc.) require only one date.
 If the activity is repeated (e.g., occurs each summer for multiple summers) you can list it just once and then use the space beneath the activity to describe the complete durations (e.g., number of weeks per summer and average hours per week).
 The AMCAS application will allow you to enter up to four separate date ranges for one activity.
 You will also be able to enter future end dates up to the start of the matriculation year.

 - Do the same with multiple awards (e.g., report awards once and then describe multiple awards in the box beneath.)